[ Printer Friendly Version ] [ Report Abuse ]

 "I have a letter from your father.
 You seemed anxious for it when we spoke, so I thought I'd deliver it personally, to make sure you got it," he said, handing it to her with a small bow.
 "Sebastian arrived fairly soon after you'd left, so I came right away."

-"I could have, but if I had done that, we wouldn't be talking again, would we?" he said, his warm brown eyes full of mirth.
+"I could have, but if I hadt, we wouldn't be talking again, would we?" he said, his warm brown eyes full of mirth.

 "Dezzy," he said, suddenly serious.
 "Have you been crying?"

-"You're sure," he said, taking both of her hands between his.
-She nodded, and couldn't help noticing how warm his hands were around hers.
+"You're sure," he said.
+She nodded, and couldn't help noticing the genuine concern in his eyes.
 "If something was really bothering you, you could tell me, you know."

 She nodded again, but a bit more hesitantly this time.
 She didn't want to explain Salazar and the pavilion to Godric.
 It was too complicated.